Thursday, April 30, 2009 at 8:32 AM

 [South African President Mbeki forced to resign … Hail Zuma, TIJ, September 22, 2008]

-Zuma’s efforts to silence Zapiro – aided by the rabble-rousing trade unionists (COSATU) and unreformed communists (SACP) who have turned the ruling ANC from a governing coalition into a band of rebels – should serve as a dire warning of what South Africa will become under his leadership.
+Rabble-rousing trade unionists and unreformed communists have turned the ANC from a governing coalition into a band of rebels.
+Therefore, Zuma enlisting them to intimidate a political cartoonist (Zapiro) should serve as a dire warning of what South Africa will become under his leadership.

 [Zuma issues fatwa against cartoonist Zapiro, TIJ December 22, 2008]